grammarware/slps/samples/fl/implementations/haskell/README.txt

 - optimization

 The implementation has been tested with GHC 6.6.1.
-Parsing uses Text.ParserCombinators.ReadP.
+Parsing uses module Text.ParserCombinators.ReadP.
-The transformation for optimization relies on Data.Generics.
+The transformation for optimization relies on module Data.Generics.
+Both modules are softly wrapped to provide more convenience.
 Pretty-printing maps terms to strings (using inefficient concatenation).

 Run "make" to test the implementation.